Join Go Get Lost on a remarkable journey across the southwest of France!

 Cahors old town features half-timbered houses and narrow alleyways, the perfect setting to experience a wine tasting of the local wines, which are dominated by the Malbec grape, and increasingly appreciated in all of Europe.

 Later this afternoon we'll arrive at our home for the night...and what a treat it is!
 A medieval fortified chateau renovated to luxury standards, featuring a Michelin starred restaurant and a renown chef!
-We'll indulge ourselves here with an exceptional meal.
+We'll indulge ourselves here with an exceptional meal, featuring wine pairings for each course, selected by the chef.
 An after-dinner apéritif on the patio under the stars might be an excellent way to end your day.

 Day 5 - Carcassone